Tegu Care Sheet

 mealworms, slikworms,

-butterworms, grasshoppers and other insects.
-The wider
+grasshoppers and other insects.
+The wider the variety

-soak in the water.
+the water.
 Provide fresh water each day.

-Temperature & Humidity
+Lighting, Temperature & Humidity

 Make sure to provide your Tegu with full-spectrum